 A standalone example is a readable version of a MATLAB® script that shows how to accomplish a particular task.
 MATLAB and all MATLAB toolboxes include examples as part of the installed documentation.
 (Before release R2012b, these examples were called demos.)

-Access examples by clicking Examples on the right of the main documentation page for a particular product.
+Access examples by clicking Examples on the right or bottom left of the main documentation page for a particular product.
 You can also access examples by clicking the icon to the right of the product name.

 Each example combines comments, code, and output together in a formatted document.
-You can open the corresponding script in the Editor by clicking the icon to the right of the example name, or by clicking Open this Example at the top of the example page in the Help browser.
+You can open the corresponding script in the Editor by clicking Open Script or Open Live Script to the right of the example name, or by clicking Open Script or Open Live Script at the top of the example page in the Help browser.

 In the Editor, there are two ways to run the script:

 Run one section at a time and view the incremental results.
 Select the first section, and then step through the script by clicking Run and Advance, .

 Run the entire script by clicking Run or Run All .